5 Social Media Content Themes or Pillars For Fitness & Wellness Businesses

 Helming three businesses, there is definitely a need to have structure and great team dynamics for operations to run smoothly and for employees to feel a sense of belonging.
 Michelle leads her companies by deliberately building a flat hierarchy and hands-on culture.

-Although she holds the view that “a boss shouldn’t be friends with their employees”, it’s mainly considering how it would be difficult for the boss who needs to make firm decisions in terms of performance and management matters, or improvements.
+Although she believes that “a boss shouldn’t be friends with their employees”, it’s mainly considering how it would be difficult for the boss who needs to make firm decisions regarding performance and management matters, or improvements.
 If you care too much like Michelle does, it becomes difficult to be upfront when employees have dropped the ball and can affect your leadership as a boss.

 Being part of a team, Michelle emphasises the importance of willingness to chip in to do whatever it takes for the business and not draw too strict boundaries on what’s in your job scope and what’s not.
 In that sense, she absolutely walks the talk, playing a hands-on role in all projects.
 “Whatever the team needs and what the business needs, there’s no job too big or too small for me to contribute to.”